alloba/book-of-hours-notes/books/The Known-Unknown Tantra.md

 ---

 # The Known-Unknown Tantra
+The Known-Unknown Tantra

+Carlos Garcia Sauri, the ectastic mystic of the Pyrenees, was known to recite this in three languages, though he had never visited the Subcontinent.
 ## Description

 ### Partial Study Description
 I'm Reading...

-The Known-Unknown Tantra describes a journey to the White Door of the Mansus, beyond which speech ceases.
+The Known-Unknown Tantra describes a journey to [[The White Door]] of [[world-at-large/The Mansus|The Mansus]], beyond which speech ceases.
 It describes a mantra which can be used, at the right place and time, to achieve that door.
 ### Study Complete Description
 I've Read...